0n0n0m0uz/Amazon_Market_Research_Network_Graph/README.md

 ## Final Project for Team 181 - CSE6242 - Amazon Co-Purchasing Network Graphing Tool

 # tl;dr
-download/git-pull the webapp folder onto your machine to view an example of an interactive co-purchasing graph for the Electronics product cateogry
+download/git-pull the webapp folder onto your local machine to view an example of an interactive co-purchasing graph for a specific product cateogry
 ***